The Reign of Azariah

 The Reign of Zachariah

-8 In the thirty-eighth year of King Azariah of Judah, Zechariah son of Jeroboam reigned over Israel in Samaria six months.
-9 He did what was evil in the sight of the Lord, as his ancestors had done.
-He did not depart from the sins of Jeroboam son of Nebat, which he caused Israel to sin.
-10 Shallum son of Jabesh conspired against him, and struck him down in public and killed him, and reigned in place of him.
-11 Now the rest of the deeds of Zechariah are written in the Book of the Annals of the Kings of Israel.
-12 This was the promise of the Lord that he gave to Jehu, "Your sons shall sit on the throne of Israel to the fourth generation."
-And so it happened.
+8 In the thirty-eighth year of Azariah king of Judah, Zechariah son of Jeroboam became king over Israel in Samaria.
+He lasted only six months.
+9 He lived a bad life before God, no different from his ancestors.
+He continued in the line of Jeroboam son of Nebat who led Israel into a life of sin.
+10 Shallum son of Jabesh conspired against him, assassinated him in public view, and took over as king.
+11 The rest of the life and times of Zechariah is written plainly in The Chronicles of the Kings of Israel.
+12 That completed the word of God that was given to Jehu, namely, "For four generations your sons will sit on the throne of Israel."
+Zechariah was the fourth.

 The Reign of Shallum

-13 Shallum son of Jabesh began to reign in the thirty-ninth year of King Uzziah of Judah; he reigned one month in Samaria.
-14 Then Menahem son of Gadi came up from Tirzah and came to Samaria; he struck down Shallum son of Jabesh in Samaria and killed him; he reigned in place of him.
-15 Now the rest of the deeds of Shallum, including the conspiracy that he made, are written in the Book of the Annals of the Kings of Israel.
-16 At that time Menahem sacked Tiphsah, all who were in it and its territory from Tirzah on; because they did not open it to him, he sacked it.
-He ripped open all the pregnant women in it.
+13 Shallum son of Jabesh became king in the thirty-ninth year of Azariah king of Judah.
+He was king in Samaria for only a month.
+14 Menahem son of Gadi came up from Tirzah to Samaria.
+He attacked Shallum son of Jabesh and killed him.
+He then became king.
+15 The rest of the life and times of Shallum and the account of the conspiracy are written in The Chronicles of the Kings of Israel.
+16 Using Tirzah as his base, Menahem opened his reign by smashing Tiphsah, devastating both the town and its suburbs because they didn't welcome him with open arms.
+He savagely ripped open all the pregnant women.